neverinfamous/sqlite-mcp-server/README.md

    - Use parameter binding for complex JSON data
    - Check for proper escaping in JSON strings

-## Database Maintenance

-The SQLite MCP Server includes basic database maintenance capabilities:

-- **Integrity Checks**: Basic SQLite PRAGMA integrity_check support
-- **JSON Validation**: Automatic validation of JSON data during INSERT/UPDATE operations
-- **Transaction Safety**: Automatic rollback on errors to prevent data corruption

 ## Database Configuration

 - **Auto-creates** `sqlite_mcp.db` in your project root if none exists because **MCP operations require persistent storage** between tool calls
 - **Connects to existing databases** - works with any SQLite file you specify

-The server automatically detects project structure and creates appropriate database locations, supporting both relative and absolute paths for maximum flexibility.
+- **Supports both relative and absolute paths** for maximum flexibility.

 ### Database Location Best Practices